 We extensively test each health service we review, including HealthLabs.
 We try our best to give you, our readers, an unbiased exploration of at-home health services, free of marketing jargon or gimmicks.
 We evaluate the service based on our adherence to quality, the latest medical evidence and health standards, and a simple question: would we buy the product or service ourselves if it weren’t part of our job, and would we recommend it to family and friends?

-HealthLabs offers over 100 different individual blood and urine tests, as well as dozens of frequently used “panels” combining complementary tests.
+HealthLabs offers over 100 different individual blood and urine tests, as well as dozens of frequently used “panels”, which are combinations of tests that doctors commonly order.
 Below you will find the most popular tests within each of the following very popular categories.

 General health tests